tenzir/tenzir/changelog/unreleased/changes/2689--load-all-plugins-by-default.md

-Launching VAST with no `vast.plugins` configuration key will by default make it load all plugins now.
-This can be circumvented by specifying a "plugins" configuration key with no values.
+VAST now loads all plugins by default.
+To revert to the old behavior, explicitly set the `vast.plugins` option to have no value.